What is Customer Relationship Management? Definition and Benefits

-- a good customer relationship management enables companies to achieve their objectives
+- a good CRM enables companies to achieve their objectives

 - streamlined sales and marketing processes